Perform initial configurations in Dynamics 365 Field Service

 This is all accomplished by geocoding, where the solution associates a latitude and longitude to an address.

-Navigate to Resource Scheduling > Administration > Scheduling Parameters.
+Go to Resource Scheduling app > Administration > Scheduling Parameters.

 Set Connect to Maps to Yes.